maxh/maxheinritz.com/_posts/2022-08-13-backend-run-mode.md

 export type BackendRunMode = EnumValue<typeof BackendRunMode>;
 ```

-## Module dependencies

-Some modules and services are necessary regardless of the run mode: database client, user service, tenant service, etc.

-Some modules may only be relevant in specific run modes.
-For example, there’s no need to load all the REST controllers and GraphQL resolvers when executing a CLI command.

-To improve loading times, some modules can only be loaded or initialized in certain run modes.

 ## Configuring the backend run mode

 The backend run mode is set by the “runner” file that gets executed first.
 So for example if a CLI command is initiated like this: